Margaret Tudor: Marriage and progress

 One English guest recorded the menu of the banquet in a copy of the Great Chronicle of London.
 Dishes included solan geese with sauce, baked apples and pears, and jelly moulded with the arms of England and Scotland.
 In the English parliament, Thomas More opposed Henry VII's plan for a tax to recover expenses for the wedding.
-Margaret's crown was made by an Edinburgh goldsmith, John Currour.
-In the days after the wedding, Currour provided her with rings, a heart of gold, an image of the Virgin Mary, and a gold cross.
+Margaret's crown was made by an Edinburgh goldsmith, John Currour; in the days following the wedding, Currour also provided her with rings, a heart of gold, an image of the Virgin Mary, and a gold cross.